laninsky/EDM/README.md

 # EDM
-demonstration empirical dynamic modeling code
+Empirical dynamic modeling code for a demonstration dataset